 Machine Greens + Multi is the first supplement to provide the equivalent of multiple servings of fruits & veggies, but also a complete, high-end multivitamin.
 Click here to buy now.

 Fail #8 - Being like a self-important jerkMonopolizing equipment, taking countless selfies and not giving anyone else their due respect in the gym are just some of the bad habits of being too self-important.
 Not giving anyone else the time of day because you're too busy with your plans to take over the world isn't practicing good gym etiquette.

-We are all proverbial roommates in the gym paying rent.
-Let's learn to get along, offer a helping hand and cultivate community once again.
+We are all proverbial roommates in the gym paying rent. let's learn to get along, offer a helping hand and cultivate community once again.
 No one likes a self-centered attention hog willing to upset anyone they please in an attempt to make their workouts that much more perfect.
-Community was once a regular thing in gyms, now everyone seems to either be wearing headphones or checking their status on social all the while being anti-social.
+The community was once a regular thing in gyms, now everyone seems to either be wearing headphones or checking their status on social all the while being anti-social.
 Ironic, really.

-News flash, since everyone can have differing goals their training has to follow suit.
-Why would someone who wants to compete in a power lifting meet, for example, undergo a functional training program full of tire flips, sledge hammer swings and sprints?
+News flash, since everyone can have different goals their training has to follow suit.
+Why would someone who wants to compete in a powerlifting meet, for example, undergo a functional training program full of tire flips, sledgehammer swings, and sprints?
 Let everyone do what they want to do.
 If you're a functional trainer train that way.
 But don't feel obligated to let everyone else know why you're superior.
 Keep it to yourself.